ZWkang/ts-lib-template/README.md

 ## Features

-- tsup The simplest and fastest way to bundle your TypeScript libraries.
+- tsdown The simplest and fastest way to bundle your TypeScript libraries.
 - pnpm awesome package manager
 - Eslint + Prettier good format and format checker
 - TypeScript, of course!!